The Prince of Tides (novel): Reception and cultural influence

 The Prince of Tides was acclaimed by critics and became a best seller.
-In 1991, a film version, with Nick Nolte as Tom, Melinda Dillon as Savannah, Kate Nelligan as their mother, and Barbra Streisand (who also directed) as Lowenstein, was released.
+In 1991, a film version, with Nick Nolte as Tom, Melinda Dillon as Savannah, Kate Nelligan as their mother, and Barbra Streisand (who also directed and produced) as Lowenstein, was released.
 Although not as critically acclaimed as the novel, the movie was a box-office hit and was nominated for several Academy Awards, including Best Picture.

 Both the film and the novel have inspired or been referenced in other creative works.
 Jimmy Buffett and Michael Utley wrote a song titled "Prince of Tides" for Buffett's 16th studio album "Hot Water", released in June 1988.
 The song retells the story of the book, and starts and finishes with Jimmy Buffett reading passages from the book.
 The song is dedicated: "Pat Conroy, Doc Pomus and the people of Daufuskie Island have already said it all.
 I am thankful for such inspiration."
 In the television comedy series Ted Lasso (season 2, episode 2), sports psychologist Dr. Sharon Fieldstone calls The Prince of Tides her favorite book.